WebNextNative/cordova-plugin-firebase/README.md

 # cordova-plugin-firebase

-- This is a fork from 20 June 2018 for [cordova-plugin-firebase](https://github.com/arnesson/cordova-plugin-firebase)
+This is a fork from 20 June 2018 for [cordova-plugin-firebase](https://github.com/arnesson/cordova-plugin-firebase) The original plugin brings push notifications, analytics, event tracking, crash reporting and more from Google Firebase to your Cordova project!
+Android and iOS supported.
 - We try to add additional Firebase modules to the original plugin: first candidates are [ML Kit](https://firebase.google.com/docs/ml-kit/) and [AdMob](https://firebase.google.com/docs/admob/)
-- This plugin brings push notifications, analytics, event tracking, crash reporting and more from Google Firebase to your Cordova project!
-Android and iOS supported.
+- Better modularization (separate the plugin features based on Firebase modules)

 > The Web SDK column indicates what modules/functionality from the Web SDK are usable within Cordova/Ionic.